 Welcome to "High Fives" the personal column of our ace Director of Football "Magic Mike".

-As the saying goes "Most football teams are temperamental.
-That's 90% temper and 10% mental" (Doug Plank) and Magic Mike's canny inside knowledge of the strengths and weaknesses of players and teams, combined with a passion for getting it right is what you need to make an impact in this game.
-It also means you're going to have to be at your best to out do him.
+A good number of our players were rescued by Magic’s tips in our Five Lives scheme which automatically gives you his tips, up to five times during the season, should you forget to enter them yourself.
+Magic Mike's canny inside knowledge of the strengths and weaknesses of players and teams, combined with a passion for getting it right, is what you need to make an impact in this game.
+It also means you're going to have to be at your best to outdo him.

 The Management - Score Five

 And now, once again, over to Magic Mike...

 See what Mike had to say in the olden days - visit his 2008/09 season archives.

 previous predictions - Round 27....
 FA Cup 5th Round....
 Round 26....
 Round 25....
 Round 24....
 Round 23

 The top of the table Saturday lunchtime clash features Chelsea vs. Manchester City at Stamford Bridge.
 Chelsea have a chance to re-establish their 4 point lead over Manchester United with United being out of Premier League action due to their Carling Cup final date against Aston Villa.
 Chelsea comfortably breezed past Wolves last weekend with a Didier Drogba brace and will also be looking for revenge after their 2-1 defeat at Eastlands earlier in the season.

 Manchester City lost out on 4th place last weekend after their home draw with Liverpool whilst rivals Aston Villa and Tottenham both won.
 The chase for the 4th spot would appear to still have many twists and turns before the ultimate prize of entry to the Champions League is decided.
 Roberto Mancini‘s side will be looking for a league double over Chelsea but the Pensioners will be a different proposition on their home turf.
 This is the game of the weekend.